Did You Know... Border Patrol Was Instrumental in Ending 'Long Night' of Segregation in American South?

 Mississippi state and local governments remained undeterred and worked in tandem to prevent Meredith's enrollment.
 He was arrested and jailed for a day by Hinds County officers.
 Jackson County Judge Homer Edgeworth convicted him, and the state legislature enacted a law that denied admission to state institutions to criminals.
 The federal courts once again intervened and ordered the University to enroll Meredith by October 2, 1962.

 Protected by a small contingent of U.S. marshals, Meredith made fours attempts to register.
 They were turned back by state troopers acting on orders from Mississippi Governor Ross Barnett.
 President John F. Kennedy brought in marshals from across the country, but now thousands of protesters were blocking Mr. Meredith from registering at the University.
 More law enforcement personnel were needed.
-McCone swore in over 300 U.S. Border Patrol agents as deputy marshals and employed Border Patrol assets for support.
+U.S. Border Patrol Agents were sworn in as deputy marshals and Border Patrol assets were employed for support.

 On September 30, 1962, protests deteriorated into a riot, and Border Patrol agents worked through the night along side marshals and the National Guard to restore order.
 The Attorney General Robert Kennedy commended the heroism and restraint of the federal forces: